-We’re chuffed to be using compostable packaging by Vegware in our café and deli – it’s a darn sight better than oil-based plastic packaging – and since using it, we have saved the equivalent carbon emissions of 4 flights from London to Paris!
+We use compostable, plant based packaging by Vegware in our café and deli.
+It’s a darn sight better than oil-based plastic packaging, and since introducing it we have saved the equivalent carbon emissions of 4 flights from London to Paris!

 Vegware established its headquarters in Edinburgh in 2006, and is now supplying businesses across the UK and beyond.
 Its products are made from renewable or recycled materials, are completely compostable after use and can be recycled with food waste.
 However, they cannot be recycled with your food waste collections in Bristol.